6110-sp25/6110-sp25.github.io/_pages/project/phase_3.md

 ## Design Document

 In this phase you will also write a design document that explains the technical details of how you have integrated Phases 1, 2, and 3.
 This will be a much more substantial document than the reports for previous phases.
-We expect it to be around 5 pages long.
+You may write any length design document within reason as long as it addresses all the points below.

 The TAs will review your design document as well as provide feedback on your code.
 Please make sure all code has been committed to your team's repository.
 It must include the following sections: